tanmoykundu80/Smart-IoT-Energy-Meter-Using-ESP32/README.md

 - **WiFi.h**: For Wi-Fi connectivity.
 - **BlynkSimpleEsp32.h**: For Blynk 2.0 integration.
 - **Wire.h**: For I2C communication.
-- **LiquidCrystal_I2C.h**: For LCD display control.
+- **LiquidCrystal_I2C.h**: For LCD control.
 - **UniversalTelegramBot.h**: For Telegram bot integration.

 ### 4. **Calculating Energy and Cost**

 - **Voltage Measurement**: Convert the analog reading from the ZMPT101B sensor to the actual AC voltage.
-- **Current Measurement**: Convert the analog reading from the ACS712 sensor to the actual AC current.
+- **Current Measurement**: Convert the analog reading from the ACS712 sensor to the actual AC.
 - **Power Calculation**: \( \text{Power} = \text{Voltage} \times \text{Current} \)
 - **Energy Consumption**: Integrate power over time to find the total energy consumed.
 - **Cost Calculation**: Multiply the total energy consumed by the cost per unit of energy.

 ## Conclusion

 This smart IoT energy meter offers a comprehensive solution for monitoring and managing household energy consumption.
-The integration with Blynk 2.0 provides an intuitive user interface for real-time data visualization, while the Telegram bot adds an additional layer of convenience with automated billing notifications.
-By leveraging modern IoT technologies, this project not only helps in monitoring energy consumption but also contributes to energy conservation efforts.
+The integration with Blynk 2.0 provides an intuitive user interface for real-time data visualization, while the Telegram bot adds layer of convenience with automated billing notifications.
+By leveraging modern IoT technologies, this project helps monitor energy consumption and contributes to energy conservation efforts.

 ## Future Enhancements

 - **Data Logging**: Implement data logging for historical analysis.
-- **Smart Control**: Add features for controlling appliances based on energy usage patterns.
+- **Smart Control**: Add appliance control features based on energy usage patterns.
 - **Advanced Analytics**: Use machine learning algorithms to predict future consumption and optimize energy use.

-This guide should provide a solid foundation for anyone looking to build and expand upon a smart IoT energy meter system.
+This guide should provide a solid foundation for building and expanding a smart IoT energy meter system.
 Whether you're a hobbyist, student, or professional, this project can be an excellent way to explore the intersection of IoT, data analytics, and smart home technologies.